 How built-in oven brands compare

-Built-in ovens are more reliable than some other kitchen appliances, with a reliability score of 80% across all brands.
+Built-in ovens are generally fairly reliable, with an average reliability score of 74% across all brands.
 But that doesn't mean any oven is a safe bet.
-The best oven brand scored an impressive 88%, while the poorest scored just 66%.
+The best oven brand scored an impressive 84%, while the poorest scored just 56%.

 If you're looking for an oven which gives you a decade or so of trouble-free cooking, you'll want to pick from the brand which tops our table.
 With an oven from this brand, there's only a one in 10 chance that it'll break down within the first nine years.
 This brand also has several Best Buys among our listings.

 We work out reliability scores based on the proportion of faulty ovens per brand in our customer survey.
 Faults are weighted, so if a brand has more serious faults it will be awarded a lower score than a brand that experiences minor (repairable) faults.
 We also adjust scores according to the age of the oven.
 Newer ovens that develop faults early on will be more heavily penalised than models that develop a fault further down the line.

 Common built-in oven problems

-In our survey, we asked Which? members what specific faults they had experienced with their ovens.
-Of those that had experienced problems, the most common built-in oven faults are:
+In our survey, we asked Which? members what faults they had experienced with their built-in ovens.
+Of those that had experienced problems, the most common oven faults are: